Please Choose a Category Below

-Yes, we are affiliated with the Reformed Episcopal Church, although our students represent more than 65 churches.
+Yes, we are affiliated with the Reformed Episcopal Church, a tradition Episcopal denomination.
+Our students represent more than 60 churches.
 All of our faculty are required to embrace the Christian Faith, and we strive to maintain an authentic, spiritually nurturing school culture.
 Chapel is held once a week for all students (by grade sections) and a traditional Book of Common Prayer is used in the fourth grade and above.
 New Covenant does not discriminate in its admissions on the basis of religious faith.

 What is the Reformed Episcopal Church?

-It’s an historic, conservative, liturgical, and evangelical denomination that began in 1873.
+It’s a traditional Episcopal denomination (Anglican tradition) that began in 1873.
 It adheres to the ancient creeds (Apostles’ & Nicene, etc.) and the Thirty-Nine Articles of Religion of the English Reformation.
 No matter what your background, however, our goal is that our Baptist students become better Baptists, our Methodists, better Methodists, our Presbyterians, better Presbyterians, and so on.
 Above all, we encourage all of our students to become better Christians.

 How do you handle discipline?

 We consider discipline as training, and it’s largely positive in nature.
 Every grammar school teacher posts her classroom rules, and every class maintains a regular routine with clear expectations.
 Thus, most correction, when necessary, is handled in the classroom.
 For more serious correction, a student would be sent to the principal or headmaster, and you, the parent, would be contacted immediately.
 We seek to achieve a heartfelt obedience and respect for authority, and to that end, correction is always accompanied by giving a student the moral reason “why.”
 We are not concerned merely with external conformity to rules — although outward obedience is important — but equally important is a heartfelt and cheerful compliance to those in positions of authority.